Îto-KMC plasma model

 However, the left-hand side must consist of a single species (photon or particle), while the right-hand side can consist of multiple species.

-species which enables null-reactions, as further discussed below.
+Wildcards @ are supported, as is the (null) species which enables null-reactions, as further discussed below.

 An example JSON specification that enables secondary electron emission due to photons and ion impact is